brethil/seestar-sub-files-helpers/README.md

 Some Python helper scripts to ease file manipulation for Seestar S50 processing

-All these scripts (except exposure_time.py that requires astropy) should work with python 3.8 or above.
+All these scripts (except exposure_time.py that requires [astropy](https://docs.astropy.org/en/stable/install.html) and [prettytable](https://pypi.org/project/prettytable/)) should work with python 3.8 or above and no have no dependencies, it's all basic Python.

 They have been tested on Windows 10/11 only for now but they should be system-agnostic.
-No dependencies: it's all basic plain Python.

 ## What for ?